damphyr/rutema/examples/README.md

 end
 ````

 Every parser, runner or reporter will receive the complete rutema configuration as a parameter upon instantiation.
 This means that whatever you add to the Hash will be accessible within the class' constructor.
-It comes handy.